Site icon Circuit Ideas for You

 9V Battery1

-Our light detector circuit work like balance scale but is used in light as weight.
+Our light detector circuit works like a balance scale, but it uses light instead of weight.

 What is Wheatstone Bridge and its formula: